 Easier said than done, for sure.
-As a writer, I struggle to take this advice more than I’d care to admit.
 Putting something you’ve created out there before it’s ready for primetime feels like a mortal sin.
 Not so in the RERO world.
 The goal of the SFD is to create more, more quickly — and get what you create in front of users and customers who can help you make it even better.
 To dive in, get messy and create in the open for more eyes to see and help improve.

-Some content creators will bristle at this approach initially.
+Some content creators will struggle with this approach initially.
 Encourage them to embrace this discomfort with a more curious, growth-oriented mindset.
-Apply what the improv world calls a “Yes, and…” mindset, which emphasizes additive contributions not subtractive naysaying.
+Apply what the improv world calls a “Yes, and…” mindset, which emphasizes additive contributions, not subtractive naysaying.